 The Liquid Facelift

-Liquid Facelift is the term used for facial rejuvenation done with a combination of minimally invasive techniques, without undergoing a traditional surgical procedure.
-In the right candidate, a significant degree of facial rejuvenation can be accomplished by only using Soft Tissue Fillers and BOTOX®.
+Liquid facelift is the term used for facial rejuvenation done with a combination of minimally invasive techniques, without undergoing a traditional surgical procedure.
+In the right candidate, a significant degree of facial rejuvenation can be accomplished using only soft tissue fillers and BOTOX® Cosmetic.

 This is an attractive option for patients who:

-An example of a Typical Liquid Facelift would utilize:
+An example of what a typical liquid facelift would utilize:

-- BOTOX® in multiple areas of the face (eg. Glabella frown lines, crowsfeet, forehead lines)
+- BOTOX® Cosmetic in multiple areas of the face (e.g. glabella frown lines, “crows feet,” forehead lines)

 Hand Rejuvenation with Soft Tissue Fillers

 As we age, the hands can also appear aged.
 Soft tissue fillers can be used to camouflage veins, tendons, boniness, and general loss of soft tissue volume.
-Dr. Tong prefers to use volumizing HA fillers on the back of the hand to smooth out contours which become more apparent as you become older.
-A more permanent alternative to using a tissue filler is to use your own fat with a fat transfer procedure.
+Dr. Tong prefers to use volumizing HA fillers on the back of the hand to smooth out contours, which become more apparent as you get older.
+A more lasting alternative to using a tissue filler is using your own fat with a fat transfer procedure.